Agia Roumeli is peacefull small and feels like a village somewhere ... nowhere.

 Gorgeous pristine beaches are hidden away by the mountains West of Agia Roumeli.

 Due to the cliffs, these beaches can only be reached by boat or strenuous hiking and are rarely visited by anyone.

 How to get there

-The village is remote and near enough isolated; you can only reach it on foot or by boat, as there is no road.
+The village of Agia Roumeli is remote and near enough isolated; you can only reach it on foot or by boat, as there is no road.

-Artemis Studios, our suggestion for staying here, can assist you to approach them with a boat trip, if the circumstances allow it.
+Artemis Studios, is our suggestion for staying here, can assist you to approach them with a boat trip if the circumstances allow it.

 Or maybe walk the hill above Agia Roumeli to the ruined Turkish fortress and enjoy the stunning "mouth"of Samaria Gorge, the village of Agia Roumeli, the beaches to east and west and, of course, the vast blue Libyan Sea, interrupted only by the islands of Gavdos and Gavdopoula, the southernmost frontier of Europe.
 The walk takes half an hour to an hour and the path does not pose any particular difficulties, don't forget to get some water and a hat.